TommyAnqi/YOLOv3-Pytorch/README.md

 # YOLOv3-Pytorch
 PyTorch implementation of YOLOv3, including training and inference based on darknet and mobilnetv2
 ## Introduction
 The YOLO is one of the most popular one stage object detector.
 In Mar 2018, [YOLOv3: An Incremental Improvement](https://pjreddie.com/media/files/papers/YOLOv3.pdf), which is extremely fast and accurate has been released.
 The aim of this project is to replicate the [Darknet](https://github.com/pjreddie/darknet) implementation.
 It also supports training YOLOv3 network with various backends such as MobileNetv2, Darknet(53 or 21).
+If you have any question or idea about this repo, make comments or email to anqitommy@gmail.com

 ---